NixOS/nix-installer/CONTRIBUTING.md

 ## Testing Installs

-If you're hacking on `experimental-nix-installer`, you likely already have Nix and cannot test locally.
+If you're hacking on `nix-installer`, you likely already have Nix and cannot test locally.

 > That's probably a good thing!
 You should test in a sandbox.